MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Set-OrganizationSegment.md

 ```

 ## DESCRIPTION
+Segments are defined by using certain [attributes](https://docs.microsoft.com/office365/securitycompliance/information-barriers-attributes) in Azure Active Directory.

 You need to be assigned permissions in the Office 365 Security & Compliance Center before you can use this cmdlet.
 For more information, see Permissions in Office 365 Security & Compliance Center (https://go.microsoft.com/fwlink/p/?LinkId=511920).

 ## EXAMPLES